 4) To separate multiple adjectives whose order could be reversed

 Example: London contains many interesting, eclectic neighborhoods, OR London contains many eclectic, interesting neighborhoods.

 When you see a comma, ask yourself whether it’s being used in one of the above ways.
 If it isn’t, you can be relatively certain that you should choose an answer that doesn’t include it.

 This is another one of those finicky little rules that have the potential to show up on the SAT and ACT.
 It’s an annoying one because it involves not one but two kinds of punctuation, in this case commas and parentheses (which aren’t tested all that frequently), but it’s not overly tricky to apply.
 In fact, if you look back at the previous sentence, you’ll see that I just used it.

-It is never ok to use a comma before an open parenthesis, but it IS sometimes ok to use a comma after a close parenthesis.
+It is never acceptable to use a comma before an open parenthesis, but it is sometimes acceptable to use a comma after a close parenthesis.

 In other words, the construction below is always incorrect:

 Incorrect: The Caribbean Sea contains some of the world’s most stunning coral reefs, (which are home to thousands of species of marine life) but many of them are in danger because of overfishing and pollution.